Yes, America's Anchorman is away and this is your undocumented anchorman sitting in.

 Democrats say it was the most productive lame duck session in history, and it probably was for them to have gotten more done then than they had the rest of the Congress.

-I mean, one email I got from one of the national leaders said, you know, there's an awful lot of rumblings about starting a new political party, and and this leader doesn't want to do that.
+I mean, one email I got from one of the national leaders said, you know, there's an awful lot of rumblings about starting a new political party, and this leader doesn't want to do that.

-And I do get tickled a little bit when I hear our leaders saying these Democrats are so stupid they don't get it.
+And I do get tickled a little bit when I hear our leaders saying, these Democrats are so stupid, they don't get it.

-And I'm thinking, well, do you not remember 2006 and 2008 when we lost the majority and then lost we we elected the same leaders each time, so uh I don't think we're one to talk in that area either.
+And I'm thinking, well, do you not remember 2006 and 2008 when we lost the majority and then lost, we elected the same leaders each time.

 In other words, to solve America's crisis, we needed to make the hole twice as big and dig it twice as fast.